SENKAN!

 0200: Abe abandons his bombardment mission and withdraws from battle.

-0610: HIEI's spotters sight damaged destroyer USS AARON WARD (DD-483) 14 miles away under tow by tug BOBOLINK.
-HIEI fires several 14-inch shells but does not hit the WARD.
+0610: HIEI's spotters sight damaged destroyer AARON WARD 14 miles away under tow by tug BOBOLINK.
+HIEI fires several 14-inch salvoes from after turrets, straddling WARD repeatedly, but does not hit her.

 0815: Vice Admiral Abe signals KIRISHIMA to tow HIEI to Shortland that night and orders the rest of the Attack Force to retire.
 Then he transfers his flag to destroyer YUKIKAZE.

-1435: The HIEI is attacked by four TBF torpedo planes from ENTERPRISE.
-One torpedo hits HIEI amidships on the starboard side and another hits her in the stern and floods HIEI's steering gear.
+1435: HIEI is attacked by four TBFs from ENTERPRISE.
+One torpedo hits HIEI amidships on the starboard side.
+Another hits her stern and floods her steering gear.

 1838: Admiral Yamamoto orders Abe not to scuttle HIEI, but the message is received too late.